 - Type IV, in some layers of your skin

-- Type V, which is present in your corneas as well as some layers of skin and hair
+- Type V, which is present in your corneas and some layers of skin and hair

 Most collagen supplements contain types I, II, and III, which account for most of the collagen found in your body.
 They contain a digestible form of collagen called collagen peptides or hydrolyzed collagen.

-Collagen capsules, liquids, and gummies contain the same active ingredients as collagen powder.
+Collagen powder has the same active ingredients as collagen capsules and gummies.
 But the dosages will vary depending on what form you use.
-Some people find it easier to add collagen powder to beverages or foods than to swallow several capsules.
-And you may not want the added sugar found in collagen gummies.
+Some people find it easier to add collagen powder to drinks or foods than to swallow several capsules.
+And you may not want the added sugar that's in collagen gummies.

 Collagen Powder Nutrition Information